29 September 2008

 TRUST

 Those are the mains.
 Pretty much everything else is negotiable.
-"Doughnuts aren't negotiable?" you ask.
+"Doughnuts aren't negotiable?"
+Nope.
 How can I put this more clearly?
 I am going to need some doughnuts.
-That is all.

 Love,